cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 The scalars for the ristretto255 group are integers modulo the order l of the ristretto255 group.

-Scalars are encoded as 32-byte strings in little-endian order.
+Scalars are encoded as bytestrings of 32 bytes length in little-endian order.
 Implementations **SHOULD** check that any scalar s falls in the range 0 <= s < l when parsing them and reject non-canonical scalar encodings.
 Implementations **SHOULD** reduce scalars modulo l when